jmsdnns/camls/README.md

 - [Build Environments](buildenvs/): Can build programs manually, with makefiles, or with dune
 - [CLI Tools](thecli/): Simple programs that use cmdliner for CLI input
+- [CSV Tools](thecommas/): Uses csv module to iterate rows of a CSV and get values
 - [JSON](doingjson/): Uses the yojson module to read and write JSON.
 - [DBs with sqlite](whatevdb/): Reads and writes from sqlite.
 Even stores json in it.
 - [Functors](funks/): Examples of functors.